Doyle L. Green: Biography

 The paintings' "utility for Church publications" eventually led to a visit by church representatives in 1990 to officials of the Frederiksborg Museum, where these paintings are housed, in order to request permission to make re-photographed copies (which was granted).

 Up until 1972, Green was director of all publications for the LDS Church.
 He served on the General Board of the Young Men's Mutual Improvement Association.
 From 1972 until his death, he also served in the church as a patriarch.

 After many old church publications, including Improvement Era, ceased publication in 1970, Green took part as an editor in the church's new magazine entitled Ensign.
 While the transition away from these long-standing periodicals was sad for many, Green made optimistic public remarks about the Ensign, saying that it would become "the best religious magazine for adults published anywhere in the world."
 Green holds the distinction of having been the only non-general authority editor of the Ensign, New Era, and Friend magazines.

-After Green passed away in 1975, he was succeeded in the role of overseeing the magazines by Dean L. Larsen.
+After Green died in 1975, he was succeeded in the role of overseeing the magazines by Dean L. Larsen.